Agency 14: Legal

 Working hours and meetings

-The Legal Affairs Agency’s executive presidency and the Regulatory Bureau’s operational presidencies work from Monday to Thursday, from 8:00 to 8:45 in the morning.
-This time is dedicated to meeting clients and normal operational duties as the office requires.
-On Thursday, the whole presidency (four presidents serving A, B, C, and D) meets for a 45-minute meeting from 9:00 to 9:45 in the morning.
+Other presidencies work from Monday to Thursday, from 8 – 8:45 AM. their offices are converted for this purpose, and can thereafter be used for other activities, such as office space for participants, hotel rooms and hospital consultation rooms.
+On Thursday, each presidency (four presidents serving A, B, C, and D) meets for a 45-minute meeting from 9:00 to 9:45 in the morning.

 On the last Friday of each quarter, between 9:00 AM and 12:00 PM, each demographic presidency meets.
 The three-member presidency discusses common bureau matters that are of interest to the demographic they serve.
 On Saturday, again between 9:00 AM and 12:00 PM, the whole board meets, where the presidents present their input from the previous day’s demographic presidency meeting, and prepare for the quarterly conference.
 The aim is to have a cohesive presentation during the quarterly conference but tailored to specific demographic interests.